DataAdvance/DE-Projects/README.md

 The data is cleaned using pandas

-The Best/Worst Performing Movies are identified
+The Best/Worst Performing Movies are identified by calculating performance indicators and advanced filtering